-As we celebrate International Day of Women and Girls in Science, we take a more in-depth look into the broader 2030 Agenda for Sustainable Development and how testing for, and mitigating, radon gas is a crucial part of the bigger picture for our planet.
+As we celebrate International Day of Women and Girls in Science, we take a more in-depth look into the broader 2030 Agenda for Sustainable Development and how testing for radon gas is a crucial part of the bigger picture for our planet.

 Ensure healthy lives and promote well-being for all at all ages

 Achieving the target of reducing premature deaths due to incommunicable diseases by 1/3 by the year 2030 would also require more efficient technologies for clean fuel and education on the risks of tobacco.
 As part of the agenda by 2020, the globe will have reduced premature mortality from non-communicable diseases such as lung cancer by one-third, through prevention and treatment and also promote mental health and wellbeing.

 Radon is the second leading cause of lung cancer and is responsible for around 1,100 deaths in the UK every year.
 Testing for radon is important for the overall health of the population as high levels of radon can be found in any building.
 By identifying potentially harmful levels, further action can promptly be taken to reduce the potential long-term risks for occupants due to exposure.

 Radon testing is simple and straightforward; a 3-month radon test kit is purchased and the detectors are then placed throughout the property, usually in the rooms with the highest occupancy.
 These small dome-shaped radon detectors are then left in place for 12 weeks before being returned to a laboratory for analysis.

 As part of the agenda by 2030, the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination will be reduced